-Head back to your dashboard, to Posts → Add New.
+Head back to your homepage, to Blog Posts → Add.
 You can take it from there.

 Posting from an app

 Install the appropriate app, and log in with your WordPress.com username and password.
-To post, tap on the “+” sign.
 You’ll be able to add a title and tags, upload photos from your library or take a new picture, preview, and publish your post.

 Posting by email